spring/SpringLS/README.markdown

 ## Running

-Use `runServer.sh|.bat` to start the server, if you built it with Maven, and see the documentation in these files for further info.
+Use `runServer.sh` or `runServer.bat` to start the server, if you built it with Maven, and see the documentation in these files for further info.

 When server is up and running, people from the local network will be able to join it as well as people from the internet, although those from the internet